earthrise-media/mining-detector/README.md

 #### Reports using the automated detections
 * [Las pistas illegales que bullen en la selva Venezolana](https://elpais.com/internacional/2022-01-30/las-pistas-clandestinas-que-bullen-en-la-selva-venezolana.html), from _El País_ and [ArmandoInfo](https://armando.info/la-mineria-ilegal-monto-sus-bases-aereas-en-la-selva/), 2022.
 First in the series [Corredor Furtivo](https://armando.info/series/corredor-furtivo/).
 Produced in conjunction with the Pulitzer Center's Rainforest Investigation Network ([in English, translated](https://pulitzercenter.org/stories/illegal-mining-set-air-bases-jungle-spanish)).
 * [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), _InfoAmazonia_, 2021.
-The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/) on pollution in the Amazon River system.
+The story is part of a series, [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system.

 #### Clandestine airstrips and airstrips dataset